1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 	 - This reflects Cuba getting closer to the soviet union.

 13. Cause of the USA embargo of Cuba:
- - it is conitnoing becasue of the Human Rights abuses of Cuba and the lack
+ - it is conitnoing becasue of the Human Rights abuses of Cuba and the lack of democracy.
+ - It seems like these measures wern't fully implemented
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTEzMDUxODExNDcsLTEwNTAyNDA1NjVdfQ
 ==